Frequently Asked Questions

 FOR MORE INFORMATION, PLEASE CONTACT US AT SCIENCEACADEMY@UMD.EDU

-Q: Do the Science Academy programs have a STEM designation?
+Q: Are the programs STEM approved?

 Q: Are the courses online?